top of page

 Local, in-person learning in Bend, Oregon

-Close to 20 hours of focused tutoring.
+20 hours of focused tutoring.

 Custom workbook and resource book for use during AP Pre-Calc